LOZORD/me/ideas.markdown

 - Terminal-based guitar tab (teacher)
 - CLI app that inspects directories to determine an "optimal" file/subdirectory hierarchy
-- Given a phone number, can it's digits represent any (English) words via T9?
+- Algorithm: Given a phone number, can its digits represent any (English) words via T9?
 - A cryptocurrency used (exclusively) in the competitive gaming community
   - Use case: "money matches"
 - Look into the modularization of hospital rooms